-Financial position
+Financial position:

 SMT Scharf AG mainly performs the central steering financial management for the SMT Scharf Group.
 The Group's financial management comprises the management of cash and liquidity, the hedging of interest, currency and raw materials price risks, Group financing, the issuing of guarantees and letters of comfort, and communicating with rating agencies.
-SMT Scharf manages the process centrally, which enables the company to work efficiently and successfully control risks.
+We manage process centrally, which enables us to work efficiently and successfully control risks.